zevo-enterprise/zevo-enterprise/README.md

 ## Será que eles precisam da galha florescida ???
 Tem muita gente no passado que foi engalhado !!!

----

 ## Do they need the flowering branch???
 There are plenty of people from the past who got "branched"!!!!!!

+---

+## Quem quebra galho é samango gordo

+## Only a fat cop breaks branches.

 ---